Keats/jsonwebtoken/README.md

 When using HS256, HS2384 or HS512, the key is always a shared secret like in the example above.
 When using RSA/EC, the key should always be the content of the private key in the PEM or DER format.

+If your key is in PEM format, it is better performance wise to generate the `EncodingKey` once in a `lazy_static` or something similar and reuse it.

 ### Decoding

 ```rust